Profile information

 Sometimes we eat together and sometimes we don't .
 Sometimes the kids and friends come over for lunch or dinner (chaotic but usually a good time is had by all).

-By the end of May, the outdoor shower should be up and running.
-It is very easy to use once you know how it works, when the best time to take a shower is for hot water, etc.
+For hot water, the outdoor shower is up and running.
+It is very easy to use once you know how it works, when the best time to take a shower etc.

 I have a bike that one workawayer fixed in part, but it still needs some work on it .
 As far as I know the front brakes barely work - use at your own risk - it would probably be a good idea to fix it before using it.
 If you love fixing bikes, I have one waiting for you (actually two, but I think the other one is unfixable).